-Data Limitations: There is nothing to prohibit the TBPG from gathering this information.

-Calculation Type: Cumulative
+Data Limitations: There is nothing to prohibit the Calculation Type: Cumulative

 Schedule C - Historically Underutilized Business Plan

 The goal of the TBPG's HUB plan is to increase procurement opportunities for minority, womanowned, and Service Disabled Veteran businesses.
 The plan includes components designed to increase awareness, provide education, and encourage participation by actively working with both agency staff and the vendor community.